-See our Getting Started guide for help with connecting to your Linode for the first time and configuring the software on it.
-Then visit the How to Secure Your Server guide for a collection of security best practices for your new Linode.
+See our Creating a Compute Instance guide for help with connecting to your Linode for the first time and configuring the software on it.
+Then visit the Setting Up and Securing a Compute Instance guide for a collection of security best practices for your new Linode.

 This page was originally published on